 The Group acquired ASCL to expand container value chain as core part of the strategy to drive trade and support to convert Khalifa Port as transshipment hub for the region.
-The acquisition of NVOCC business is expected to enable direct sales of logistics services to strengthen client relationships and enable cross-selling on to its own ships for the Group.
+The acquisition of Non-vessel container carrier operating cost (NVOCC) business is expected to enable direct sales of logistics services to strengthen client relationships and enable cross-selling on to its own ships for the Group.